 Welcome to the European IPPC Bureau (EIPPCB)

-The European IPPC Bureau is an action of the Sustainable Production and Consumption Unit of the Institute for Prospective Technological Studies (IPTS).
-The IPTS is one of the seven scientific institutes of the European Commission's Joint Research Centre (JRC).
+The European IPPC Bureau is part of the Circular Economy and Industrial Leadership Unit of Directorate B - Growth and Innovation.
+Growth and Innovation is one of the six scientific directorates of the European Commission's Joint Research Centre (JRC).

-The European Integrated Pollution Prevention and Control (IPPC) Bureau (EIPPCB) was set up in 1997 to organise an exchange of information between Member States and industry on Best Available Techniques (BAT), associated monitoring and developments in them.
+The European Integrated Pollution Prevention and Control (IPPC) Bureau (EIPPCB) was set up in 1997 to organise an exchange of information between Member States, industry and non-governmental organisations promoting environmental protection on Best Available Techniques (BAT), associated monitoring and developments in them.

-With the entry into force of the Industrial Emissions Directive (2010/75/EU), the EIPPCB organises and coordinates the exchange of information that leads to the drawing up and review of BAT reference documents according to the dispositions of the Guidance document on the exchange of information (Commission Implementing Decision 2012/119/EU).
+With the entry into force of the Industrial Emissions Directive (IED, 2010/75/EU), the EIPPCB organises and coordinates the exchange of information that leads to the drawing up and review of BAT reference documents according to the dispositions of the Guidance document on the exchange of information (Commission Implementing Decision 2012/119/EU).

 The European IPPC Bureau is an output oriented team which produces reference documents on Best Available Techniques, called BREFs.
 BREFs are the main reference documents used by competent authorities in Member States when issuing operating permits for the installations that represent a significant pollution potential in Europe.
 There are about 50000 of these installations in Europe.